dridi/cashpack/tst/README.rst

 +----------+------------------+-----------+-----------+-------+

 cashpack works fine on all platforms where it could be tested.
-It did not build fine with the Portable C Compiler because a small bunch of C files wouldn't compile (for what looks like a bug in pcc).
-Building the missing objects with clang while still using pcc for linking *did* pass the test suite.
+It did not however compile with the Portable C Compiler unless optimizations were disabled (which looks like a bug in pcc).

 Reporting
 ---------